 Your urologist may recommend iTIND (Temporarily Inserted Nitinol Device) as a good alternative to surgery if you suffer from an enlarged prostate caused by BPH (Benign Prostatic Hyperplasia).

 The iTIND is placed in the area in the urethra under the prostate which is causing the flow of urine to be obstructed.

-For the first few days you will be conscious of the device in place (this is usually not painful), and you may have an urgent need to urinate.
-However some patients do report feeling pain and discomfort and need to take over-the-counter painkillers.
+For the first 24 hours you will be conscious of the device in place (this is not painful), and you may have an urgent need to urinate.
+After 24 hours you will not be aware of the device.

-After 5 – 7 days you return to the clinic for the device to be removed.
+After 5 days you return to the clinic for the device to be removed.
 This takes about 5 minutes.
-For those that have experienced discomfort, any pain that is experienced quickly goes.

 How does iTIND work?

 The device starts working immediately after deployment by exerting pressure on the prostate urethral tissue from the inside, reshaping the prostatic urethra and helping clear the path for the flow of urine.
 A great advantage of the device is that it was designed to leave your sperm ducts intact, which reduces the chance of any sexual dysfunction (predominantly retrograde ejaculation).